Modules over relative monads for syntax and semantics

 \emph{--- Initiality of $\Sigma_A$:}

 Given any representation $R$ of $(S,A)$, the morphism $i_R$ is monotone with respect to the orders on $\Sigma_A$ and $R$ by construction of $\leq_A$.
 It is hence a morphism of representations from $\Sigma_A$ to $R$.

-The unicity of the morphisms $i_R$ follows from its unicity in the category of representations of $S$, i.e.\ without inequations.
+Unicity of the morphisms $i_R$ follows from its unicity in the category of representations of $S$, i.e.\ without inequations.
 Hence $\Sigma_A$ is the initial object in the category of representations of $(S,A)$. \end{proof}